-Description: This course introduces students to frameworks for understanding strategy development and implementation.
-Through a combination of theory and practice, students will be exposed to processes for formulating a sound, rational business strategy as well as the discipline required to successfully implement that strategy.
-Course activities and concepts include: 1) situational and environmental analysis, 2) internal capabilities assessment, and 3) appropriate linkage to an organization’s vision, mission, objectives, and historical performance.
-In addition, although these processes are most often attributed to private sector operations, this course is designed to consider the similarities and differences of strategy development in government entities and nonprofits as well.
-There are no prerequisite courses.
+This course simulates the real-world strategy development process from a senior management perspective.
+A historical overview of the field will be provided and a contemporary process for strategy formulation, along with alternative approaches, will be introduced and demonstrated throughout the course.
+Activities including situational and environmental analysis, internal capabilities assessment, and appropriate linkage to an organization’s vision, mission, objectives, and historical performance will all be rigorously applied.
+A combination of theory and practice in all relevant aspects of strategy development will be emphasized.
+In addition, although these processes are most often attributed to private sector operations, this course is designed to consider the similarities and differences of strategy and strategy development in government entities and nonprofits as well.

 Although strategy and strategic thinking is grounded in a long history (primarily derived to achieve military objectives), corporate strategy and the field’s seminal frameworks did not really exist prior to about the mid-20th century.
 However, the notion of comprehensive strategy development, emanating from academia, consulting firms, and think tanks, has accelerated considerably over the past 50 years and continues to rapidly evolve.
 As a result, this course will emphasize “currency” with a combination of lectures, contemporary readings, cases, and simulations to illustrate key concepts.